Quilting

 One project down, two to start!

-My projects keep multiplying but my free time seems to be halving.
-Gah!
 So this skirt is finally done!
 It basically took a year from receiving it.
 The facets pattern is great, but there are a lot of shapes to sew around and cut out.
-My next Alabama project will be to attempt airbrushing and… Continue reading One project down, two to start!
+My next Alabama project will be to attempt airbrushing and making another tank dress.
+I definitely need more of those!